RaeLynn: 2012–2018: After The Voice and WildHorse

-2019—present: Label change
+2019–2024: Label change

 On November 8, 2019, she released the single "Bra Off" and announced that she had signed to Florida Georgia Line's Round Here Records.
 "Keep Up" followed in February 2020, and was sent to country radio as her first single under the label in April 2020.
+Her second studio album, Baytown, was released on September 21, 2021.

+A third studio album, titled Funny Girl, was originally intended to be self-released in 2023, though it ultimately went unreleased.

+2025–present: Return to Valory

+On April 28, 2025, RaeLynn announced her return to Valory, her former record label that she began her career with.
+Her first single release under the label following her re-signing, "Heaven Is a Honky Tonk", will be released on May 9, 2025.
+RaeLynn co-wrote the song with Lauren Hungate and Caroline Watkins, and it was produced by Aaron Gillespie of the band Underoath.

+RaeLynn will support Jason Aldean on his Full Throttle Tour 2025 that kicks off May 23, 2025.

 Personal life

 In October 2015, RaeLynn became engaged to then-financial advisor Joshua Davis.
 They were married on February 27, 2016.
 A year after their wedding, RaeLynn revealed that Davis had enlisted in the military.
-In May 2021, the couple announced that they were expecting their first child, a daughter.
-She gave birth on September 8, 2021 to daughter Daisy Rae.
+In May 2021, the couple announced that they were expecting their first child, a daughter, who was born later that year.